stephluooo/League-Performance-Prediction/README.md

 # Framing a Prediction Problem

-The prediction problem aims to classify the position of a player (e.g., “top,” “jng,” “mid,” “bot,” or “sup”) based on their in-game performance statistics.
+As different position holds different skills and produce different stats during the game, the prediction problem aims to classify the position of a player (e.g., “top,” “jng,” “mid,” “bot,” or “sup”) based on their in-game performance statistics.
 This is a **multiclass classification problem**, as the target variable (position) has multiple categories rather than binary outcomes.
 The goal is to predict the role of a player based on measurable game metrics such as damage dealt, vision score, and gold spent, among others.

 ### Response Variable